xnuinside/simple-ddl-parser/README.md

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 ## Changelog
+**v0.11.0**
+1. Now table can has name 'table'
+2. Added base support for statement CREATE TYPE:  AS ENUM, AS OBJECT, INTERNALLENGTH, INPUT, OUTPUT (not all properties & types supported yet.)
+3. Added argument 'group_by_type' in 'run' method that will group output by type of parsed entities like:
+'tables': [all_pasrsed_tables], 'sequences': [all_pasrsed_sequences], 'types': [all_pasrsed_types], 'domains': [all_pasrsed_domains]
+4. Type in column defenition also can be "schema"."YourCustomType"
+5. " now are not dissapeared if you use them in DDL.

 **v0.10.2**
 1. Fix regex that find '--' in table names (to avoid issue with -- comment lines near string defaults)